nikl881/california-roadtrip/README.md

 ## Acknowledgements

 I would like to thank Anthony Ngene (https://github.com/tonymontaro) as a supervisor and mentor in the development of this project.
-Thanks to his feedback, I have been given the correct insights to achieve this result.
+Thanks to his feedback and involvement, I have been given the correct insights to achieve this result.

-I learned some fundamentals about integrating and using Google APIs (including Google Maps Rendering, Google Dashboard, etc.).
+I learned fundamentals about integrating and using Google APIs (including Google Maps Rendering, Google Dashboard, etc.).
 This project was just a introduction,  I definitely want to learn more about this subject in the future.
 In addition, I gained  basic knowledge about the use (and power) of Jquery and I tried to make a step in the more complex world of JavaScript.